bveldhuyzen/EU_MDR_bolus-sim/README.md

 To add device for review -->
 Provide manufacturer name and device model to devices@boluscalculators.com, and we will take a keen look at the device and its manufacturer's procedures.

-For other/custom testing services, please contact: toolmaster [at] boluscalculators dot com.

-These services are for free / privately funded.
-If an exception arises, e.g. high costs due to the nature of your inquiry, then you will be informed of the specifics.

-!NOTE: Please do not ever provide us with proprietary or private/medical information that may cause any form of damage to you or any other party, or which may be infringement of privacy, copyright, contract, et cetera.
-Such information will not be accepted.
-If necessary, the sender will be reported to the authorities.

 --------------------------------